Florida Hurricane Damage Insurance Claims

 The lawyers and staff at Smith & Vanture are experienced in making insurance companies pay for all damage done to your home.
-In most cases, if we are successful making the insurance company pay the disputed claim, the insurance company will be required to pay our fees and costs.
-If we don’t win, you don’t pay fees or costs.
 Whether your claim is large or small, we may be able to help you with the claim process from start to finish.

 Smith & Vanture, LLP can answer all your Frequently Asked Questions!